liyaSileshi/flask-login/README.md

 ## run the app using this command
 In a terminal, you can set the FLASK_APP and FLASK_DEBUG values:
+Then use *flask run* command to run the app
 ```
 export FLASK_APP=project
 export FLASK_DEBUG=1
+flask run
 ```

 ```